tabarra/txAdmin/README.md

 ```

 **Note:** To configure your Discord bot, follow these two guides:  [Setting up a bot application](https://discordjs.guide/preparations/setting-up-a-bot-application.html) and [Adding your bot to servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html).
-**Note2:** To run multiple servers with the same base and FXAdmin installation, just duplicate your config.json and change the ports.
+**Note2:** To run multiple servers with the same base and FXAdmin installation, just duplicate your `server.json` and change the ports.
 Two instances of FXAdmin cannot be running in the same web server port.

 ## Troubleshooting
 - If you are getting `Wrong password!` when executing an action, make sure you have your admins file configured correctly.
 If there is anything wrong with the file you should get an error when starting FXAdmin.
-- If you are getting `Server error: timeout of 1000ms exceeded` it means the fxserver is offline, start it in the web panel.
+- If you are getting `[FXAdmin:Monitor] Server error: ` of timeout or connection refused, it means the fxserver is offline, start it in the web panel.
 - If you are having trouble starting the fxserver via fxadmin, run `node src/config-tester.js server.json` and see which test is failing.
 - If you run into problems when executing `npm install`, try `npm i node-gyp` or `npm i --global --production windows-build-tools` if you are on windows.